How To Make Your Home Appliances More Energy Efficient

 You can also turn your computer monitors off at night.
 The monitor typically consumes more energy than the computer.

 Get laptops for your family.
 Laptops consume up to 80% less energy.
 Remember to switch them off or put them on sleep mode to save energy.

 When you follow all the energy-saving tips today, you will reduce the amount of energy your home requires daily.
 Then you will need fewer solar panels to generate the energy your home needs.

 Switching to solar energy means you will save the most money as soon as the panels are installed.
 Over time, your savings will help pay for your solar installation costs, so it’s like having free electricity for the rest of your life.

-To learn more about which solar system is right for you, call IntegrateSun today to get a quote, or schedule a virtual appointment and speak with one of our expert solar consultants.
+To learn more about which solar system is right for you, call IntegrateSun today to get an estimate, or schedule a virtual appointment and speak with one of our expert solar consultants.
 Follow us on social media, and leave a comment below, we are happy to respond.
 Today’s energy for a brighter tomorrow.

 Topics: solar panels, Solar Energy, Solar Power, solar, home improvement, energy efficiency, home solar, eco friendly, renewable energy, houston, green energy, residential solar systems, home value, Solar incentives in Texas, IntegrateSun, solar energy companies, solar home appliances, texas